Is Costco a good way to save money? The answer is yes and no.

 $4.99 Rotisserie Chicken – Yes, Yes and Yes!

 Special call out to the $4.99 rotisserie whole chicken!
 Hands down the best deal in your neighborhood and great item for dinner with rice and veggies, shredded for tacos/enchiladas or leftovers for lunch.

 Other Stuff – It Depends

-Every notice you can’t get through Costco without spending $200 bucks?
+Ever notice you can’t get through Costco without spending $200 bucks?
 It adds up quick right?
-This is where Costco makes it’s money and you lose it.
+This is where Costco makes its money and you lose it.
 Think about it, if Costco only sold bulk items, customers would only come to the store monthly and the margins would not be high enough for Costco to stay in business.

 So, aside from the annual membership, how does Costco make it’s money?
 The answer is all the “other stuff.”
-This is where you end up buying a new vacuum cleaner, when the one at home works just fine, or a 10 man tent, when the 4 man tent in your garage works fine.
-Ironing boards, coffee makers, pots & pans, toys, paper shredders you never use, extra dining chairs used once every 2 years, and the patio heater that sits in the back yard collecting cobwebs.
+This is where you end up buying a new vacuum cleaner (when the one at home works just fine) or a 10-man tent (when you have a 4 man tent in your garage), ironing boards, coffee makers, pots/pans, toys, paper shredders you never use, extra dining chairs used once a year, and the patio heater that sits in your back yard collecting cobwebs.

 In one way, Costco is a great example of American capitalism – it delivers value to customers and a profit to shareholders.
 In another way, it fuels the fire of US consumerism and the ever expanding US and China trade deficit.
-Every week families buy more and more stuff they may or may not need.
-So much so, corresponding minimalism movements have been trending over the years with Netflix documentaries from the Minimalists or the popularity of organizing gurus like Marie Kondo who aim to declutter households.
+Every week families buy more stuff they don’t need.
+And, now we see corresponding minimalism movements with Netflix documentaries like the Minimalists or the popularity of organizing gurus like Marie Kondo who specialize in cleaning out households.

-In the end, I have been a member at Costco for years and will continue to shop there, but will do so more diligently and do my best to stick to the grocery list.
+In the end, I have been a member of Costco for years and will continue to shop there, but will do my best to stick to the grocery list.